omgnetwork/omgnetwork.github.io/docs/standard-exits.md

 2. Get the exiting UTXO's information.
 3. Start the standard exit.
 4. Wait for the challenge period.
-5. Process the exit if not challenged and receive funds on the Rootchain.

 ## Checking the Exit Queue
 Exits are processed in queues.
 Before starting a standard exit, the exit queue for that token must exist.
 Calls are made directly to the Plasma framework contract to get this information.